mgsloan/mgsloan-site/posts/comfortable-airplane-computing.md

   table?

-* It would be really nice if laptops had detachable screens, such that the screen could still be used while detached.
+* It would be really nice if laptops had detachable screens, such that the screen and keyboard could still be used while detached.
 Perhaps such a thing already exists?

 Feel free to contact me at <mgsloan@gmail.com> if you've given something like this a try, have figured out variations, or have